 The students develop an understanding that Social Studies are a series of events that affects the lives of all people.
 By participating in discussions, through projects, research papers, and the use of technology and media, students are challenged to master age appropriate concepts.

 SOCIAL STUDIES: Grades 6 - 8

 Students regularly use a variety of materials and techniques to effectively articulate what they have studied.
 When available, primary sources are used to analyze bias, and bring history to life.
 They are taught that history is not a series of isolated events, and they begin to identify the cause and effect of these actions upon each other.
 Students learn to recognize the similarities and differences among people, compare and contrast cultures and the development of civilizations.
 The understanding of geography gives the students an appreciation for the role is has played throughout the course of history.
 Project based learning, student research and role play are used to create a hands on learning environment.

 The students are introduced to the aspects of the Spanish culture and provide experiences to learn vocabulary as well as key phrases for conversational speaking from PreK to Eighth grade.
-In the upper grades, textbooks and other materials are used in presenting the language to the students and Spanish is considered a major subject.
+In the upper grades, textbooks and other materials are used in presenting the language to the students.

 SmartBoards, Chromebooks, Google Classroom, iPads and SmartTables are just a few of the technology tools used to deliver visually stimulating educational concepts in the classroom.
 Additionally, our computer lab is continually updated with new hardware and software.
 Our students attend classes in the computer lab on a weekly basis.
-The upper grade students make use of the computer lab even more frequently to complete research and prepare projects for other subjects.
+The upper grade students use Chromebooks and use the computer lab even more frequently to complete research and prepare projects for other subjects.